MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 ## File copy is slow

-You might see that the file copy takes longer than expected when using File Explorer to copy a large VHD to the virtual disk.
+You might see that the file copy takes longer than expected when you use File Explorer to copy a large VHD to the virtual disk.

 We don't recommend that you use File Explorer, Robocopy, or Xcopy to copy a large VHD to the virtual disk.
 It results in slower than expected performance.
 The copy process doesn't go through the Storage Spaces Direct stack, which sits lower on the storage stack, and instead acts like a local copy process.

-If you want to test Storage Spaces Direct performance, we recommend using VMFleet and Diskspd to load and stress test the servers to get a base line and set expectations of the Storage Spaces Direct performance.
+If you want to test Storage Spaces Direct performance, we recommend you use VMFleet and Diskspd to load and stress test the servers to get a base line and set expectations of the Storage Spaces Direct performance.

 ## Expected events that you would see on rest of the nodes during the reboot of a node